TabbyOtieno/No_Show/README.md

 The dataset collects information from 100k medical appointments in Brazil and is focused on the question of whether or not patients show up for their appointment.

-Modules used are pandas, matplotlib and seaborn.
+Modules used are majorly pandas and seaborn.